 - Label the Scene whatever you wish

 You’ll need to tell OBS what audio to capture from your computer.
 This can be done in the ‘Sources’ tab down the bottom of the application.

-Note: The audio captured by Serato DJ Pro depends on your hardware.
+Note: The audio captured by Serato DJ Pro or Lite depends on your hardware.
 Some devices require some extra routing and not all hardware captures microphone or auxiliary inputs.
 Refer to this article for more information on your specific device - Live Streaming & Laptop Speaker Hardware Limitations

 - Click the ‘+’ sign in the 'Sources' tab and select 'Audio Input Capture'

 - Check ‘Create New’ to add a new device.
 Again, you can name this what you want.

 - Choose the 'Device' you want to receive audio from.
 This will be Serato Virtual Audio (macOS), Virtual Audio Cable (Windows) or iShowU (macOS users on Serato DJ Pro 2.5.1 / Lite 1.5.1 or earlier)

 - Do a quick line check and make sure your audio is being received by OBS.
 You should see audio coming into the VU meter in the ‘Audio Mixer’ area of the software.